Rose Center for Earth and Space: Exhibits and shows

-As of 2019, five shows have premiered in the theater.
+As of 2026, seven shows have premiered in the theater.
 The first show, Passport to the Universe, opened with the new theater and features the voice of Tom Hanks as a guide along a voyage from Earth to the edge of the observable universe.
 The Search for Life: Are We Alone? debuted in 2002, with narration by Harrison Ford describing the possibilities of extraterrestrial life.
 Opened in 2006 and narrated by Robert Redford, Cosmic Collisions examines the role that impacts have played in shaping the universe—including visualizations of Earth's magnetosphere, the formation of the Moon, and the meteorite impact that contributed to the end of the age of dinosaurs.
-Journey to the Stars, narrated by Whoopi Goldberg, premiered on, July 4, 2009, featuring extraordinary images from telescopes on the ground and in space and stunning, never-before-seen visualizations of physics-based simulations.
+Journey to the Stars, narrated by Whoopi Goldberg, premiered on July 4, 2009, featuring extraordinary images from telescopes on the ground and in space and stunning, never-before-seen visualizations of physics-based simulations.
 Dark Universe, narrated by Neil deGrasse Tyson, premiered on November 2, 2013.
-Worlds Beyond Earth narrated by Lupita Nyong'o, premiered on March 24, 2021.
+Worlds Beyond Earth, narrated by Lupita Nyong'o, premiered on March 24, 2021.
 It tells the story of the dynamic worlds of the Solar System and the unique conditions that make life on Earth possible.
+Encounters in the Milky Way, narrated by Pedro Pascal, premiered on June 9, 2025.
+It explores the movements of celestial bodies across the Milky Way and features observations from the Gaia Space Observatory and the James Webb Space Telescope.

 Other exhibits can be found outside the sphere.
 The Gottesman Hall of the Planet Earth has displays that illustrate the Earth's geological history and weather patterns.
 The Cullman Hall of the Universe focuses on topics ranging from planets to stars, life on other worlds to current cosmology.
 The Scales of the Universe exhibit makes comparisons between the size of the Hayden Sphere and other objects in the universe presented at appropriate relative scale.
 There is also a photographic exhibit about the Apollo Moon landings.
 The photographs are throughout the first floor level of the Rose Center.

 The British playwright, Stephen Laughton, is the current writer-in-residence.